The New USDA Competitive Food Rules: What Will They Mean for Our Kids?

 I’m not alone on this one.
-That’s why the United States Department of Agriculture (USDA) has come up with new proposed rules regarding food sold in school snack bars, vending machines and à la carte lines.
+That’s why the United States Department of Agriculture (USDA) has come up with new Smart Snack in School rules regarding food sold in school snack bars, vending machines and à la carte lines.
 Known as “competitive foods” because they compete with the federally subsidized National School Lunch Program, these meals and snacks frequently include unhealthy options like greasy pizza, fries, chips, cookies, and soda.
 As of the 2009–2010 school year, about half of all public and private elementary school students had access to competitive foods that included sugary junk, according to a study published last year in the Archives of Pediatrics and Adolescent Medicine.
 At middle and high schools, the number is even higher.

 Under the new USDA regulations, these competitive foods will get a long-overdue makeover.
 The rules stipulate the types of foods and beverages (with calorie and fat caps) that can be sold during school hours.
 In other words, most ice cream, candy and fatty fried foods will be out; fresh fruit, trail mix and nonfat or low-fat yogurt (with no more than 30 grams of sugar per 8-ounce serving–whoa!) will be in.
 In elementary and middle schools, the only drinks allowed will be plain water, plain low-fat milk, plain or flavored nonfat milk or milk alternative, and 100-percent fruit or vegetable juice.
 High schools also can sell diet drinks under 5 calories, carbonated water, and possibly sports drinks, with no restrictions on caffeine.